xianggebenben/neADMM/README.md

-# neADMM: Nonconvex Generalization of ADMM for Nonlinear Equality Constrained Problems
+# neADMM: Nonconvex generalization of Alternating Direction Method of Multipliers for nonlinear equality constrained problems
 This is the implmentation  of the nonlinear-equality Alternating Direction Method of Multipliers (neADMM).

 ## How to Use